NinaZumel/NinaZumel.github.io/_books/2012-01-20-american-gothic-tales.md

 ---
+author: Joyce Carol Oates (Editor)
 author_profile: true
+book_category: Gothic
+date: 2012-01-20
 layout: review
-date: 2012-01-20
-title: "American Gothic Tales"
-author: Joyce Carol Oates (Editor)
-book_category: Gothic
 olid: OL988521M
+title: American Gothic Tales
 ---

 One of my blog readers took issue with Oates's (non)-definition of the Gothic; nor did they consider this anthology, as excellent as it is, to be truly representative of gothic fiction.
 But it *is* an excellent anthology.

 I'm going to keep it in the *Gothic* category, to match its title.